-If you have received a form of proxy instead of a Voting Instruction Form and wish to attend the Meeting in person or have someone else attend on your behalf, you must insert your name, or the name of the person you wish to attend on your behalf, in the blank space provided on the form of proxy.
-You must ensure that your completed and signed proxy form is received by Computershare not later than 5:00 p.m.
-(Toronto time) on June 7, 2019 or, if the Meeting is adjourned or postponed, not less than 24 hours, excluding Saturdays, Sunday and statutory holidays, in Toronto, Ontario, preceding the time of such adjourned or postponed Meeting.
-You, or such other designated person if applicable, must then vote your shares in person at the Meeting.
+If you have received a form of proxy instead of a Voting Instruction Form and wish to attend the Meeting online or have someone else attend on your behalf, you must insert your name, or the name of the person you wish to attend on your behalf, in the blank space provided on the form of proxy AND register that proxyholder (which may be yourself) online, as set out above in "How to Vote - Non-Registered Shareholders - Appointment of Proxyholder".
+You must ensure that your completed and signed proxy form is received by Computershare not later than 10:00 a.m.
+(Toronto time) on June 20, 2022 or, if the Meeting is adjourned or postponed, not less than 24 hours, excluding Saturdays, Sunday and statutory holidays, in Toronto, Ontario, preceding the time of such adjourned or postponed Meeting.
+You, or such other designated person if applicable, must then vote your shares online at the Meeting.